JuliaIntervals/IntervalRootFinding.jl/docs/src/roots.md

  Root([0.999454, 1.00039], :unknown)
 ```

 Note that as shown in the example, the `log` function does not complain about being given an interval going outside of its domain.
-While maybe surprising, this is the expected behavior and no root will ever be found outside the domain of a function.
+While this may be surprising, this is the expected behavior and no root will ever be found outside the domain of a function.

 ## Explicit derivatives

-Newton and Krawczyk methods require the function to be differentiable but the derivative is computed automatically using `ForwardDiff.jl`.
+Newton and Krawczyk methods require the function to be differentiable, but the derivative is usually computed automatically using forward-mode automatic differentiation, provided by the `ForwardDiff.jl` package.
 It is however possible to provide the derivative explicitly for these methods as the second argument of the `roots` function:

 ```jl
 julia> roots(log, x -> 1/x, -2..2, Newton)